gabrielmoyeda/gabrielmoyeda/README.md

 I like the order of the Readme files, the graphics and statistics, the inctroduction in PHP code was very clever.

-Languages: HTML5, CSS3, PHP, JavaScript,
+Languages: HTML5, CSS3, PHP, JavaScript, TypeScript

 ![My GitHub stats](https://github-readme-stats.vercel.app/api?username=gabrielmoyeda&theme=dark&show_icons=true)